Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: The subset of -stable +-stable sections ( B-zero )

 we must have that $\eta$ is in fact in the kernel of

 for some $i$.

-Let $S$ be the integral closure of $R$ in the fraction field of $S_i$, so that $S$ is a finite extension of $R$ and $S_i$ is the localization of $S$ at one of the (finitely many) maximal ideals $\fram_i$ lying over $\fram$ in $R$.
+\textit{Step 3: Passing from the pointed \`etale extension down to $R$.} Let $S$ be the integral closure of $R$ in the fraction field of $S_i$, so that $S$ is a finite extension of $R$ and $S_i$ is the localization of $S$ at one of the (finitely many) maximal ideals $\fram_i$ lying over $\fram$ in $R$.
 Take $L$ to be normal closure of the function field of $Y_i'$ inside the fixed geometric generic point of $X$, with $G$ the corresponding group of automorphisms of $L$ over the function field of $X$.
-Set $f \colon Y \to X$ to be the normalization of $X$ inside of $L$, and put $T = \myH^0(Y,\O_Y)$.
-We have that $T$ is a finite normal extension of $S$, and hence also of $R$.
-We have that $G$ acts on $Y$ and hence also $T$, and the invariant ring $T^G$ is a finite and purely inseparable extension of $R$.
+The fixed field $L^G$ is then such that $L^G \subseteq L$ is a Galois extension with Galois group $G$, and $L^G$ is a purely inseparable extension of the function field of $X$.
+Set $f \colon Y \to X$ to be the normalization of $X$ inside of $L$.
+We have that $T = \myH^0(Y,\O_Y)$ is a finite normal extension of $S$, and hence also of $R$.
+The group $G$ acts on $Y$ and hence also on $T$, and the invariant ring $T^G \subseteq L^G$ is a finite and purely inseparable extension of $R$.
 Letting $\mathfrak{n}_0, \ldots, \mathfrak{n}_\ell$ denote the (finitely many) maximal ideals of $T$ lying over $\fram$, we have that $G$ acts transitively on the $\mathfrak{n}_j$'s \cite[\href{https://stacks.math.columbia.edu/tag/0BRK}{Tag 0BRK}]{stacks-project}.
 Without loss of generality, we may assume that $\mathfrak{n}_0 \cap S = \fram_i$.

 We have that $Y$ is normal and finite over $X$, and we will argue that $\eta$ is in the kernel of

 To do so, it suffices to show that $\eta$ is in the kernel of

 for $j = 0, \ldots, \ell$, where $Y_{\mathfrak{n}_j} = Y \otimes_T T_{\mathfrak{n}_j}$.
 Moreover, using the transitive action of $G$ on the set of the $\mathfrak{n}_j$'s, it suffices to show that $\eta$ is in the kernel of \eqref{eq.yn} for $j = 0$.
 By construction, we have a factorization